-The exact cost of getting married away from your hometown will differ depending on your state choice.
+The exact cost of getting married or eloping away from your hometown will differ depending on your state choice.
 Contact the County Clerk and see what the required documents are, as well as the cost of getting the marriage license.

 For instance, couples in Sacramento County, California, may select from one of the four marriage licensing options: confidential marriage license ($95), confidential marriage license issued after normal hours ($100), public marriage license ($84), and public marriage license issued after normal hours ($90).